SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 **Naming**: As of June, 2026, this feature is officially named "popover",

+![what a popover looks like](images/popover.gif "reader hoovers over a link, a popover window appears")

-__Popovers__ provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page.
-Popovers thus serve a purpose very similar to that of numbered footnotes in books, without the inconvenience of the reader having to look up the number, it appears directly in context.
+__Popovers__ provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page. _Popovers_ thus serve a purpose very similar to that of numbered footnotes in books, without the inconvenience of the reader having to look up the number, it appears directly in context.
 A popover can be configured to open on click or when the reader hovers it.
 You can either link the popover to a piece of text, or an image tool.
-Note that hover gestures are difficult on touch devices.
+An advantage of opening on click is that it works better on touch devices.

-![what a popover looks like](images/popover.gif "reader hoovers over a link, a popover window appears")

 The content of a popup is edited in the same way as graphical pages, and its size and position can be customized as well.

-A common use in the past for __Popovers__ was to make bibliographical references that pop up in the text.
+A common use in the past for _popovers_ was to make bibliographical references that pop up in the text.
 However, the RC also has a dedicated [__reference feature__](#references) for that now, that will also generate a bibliographical list on the metadata page.